mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ### GitHub's picker

-To reproduce GitHub's label picker, the `Autocomplete` is rendered inside a [`PopperUnstyled`](/base/react-popper/).
+To reproduce GitHub's label picker, the `Autocomplete` is rendered inside a Base UI [`Popper`](/base/react-popper/).
 To remove the popup behavior from the autocomplete, replace the listbox slot with the `AutocompleteListbox` component.

 {{"demo": "GitHubLabel.js"}}